SteveGBanton/mbp2/README.md

 - [X] Fix router scroll to top issue
 - [X] Finish styling Tool page
 - [X] Update Calendar link on tool page & handle on steps
+- [X] Create intro page
+- [X] Fix authorization - forwarding if not logged in etc.

 ## Nice To Have Later